nmoteki/aggregate_generator/README.md

 ```

 ### Output data
-  The result is written in a text file "agg???_N???_kf???_Df???.out", where the three strings ??? indicate the aggregate id number (0 ~ num_agg), total number of spherules *N*, the fractal prefactor *kf*, and the fractal dimension *Df*, respectively.
+  The result is written in a text file "agg???_N???_kf???_Df???.out", where the four strings ??? indicate the aggregate id number (0 ~ num_agg), total number of spherules *N*, the fractal prefactor *kf*, and the fractal dimension *Df*, respectively.

   In this file, each row shows the cartesian coordinate "x y z" of each spherules relative to the centroid of cluster, where the
   length is scaled such that spherule radius is 1.0.